 In different cities around the country a variety of events take place, such as commemorative parades and communal altars in the centre of towns.
 Mexico City, for example, has a hot chocolate and Pan de Muerto festival in the heart of Coyoacán.
 There’s also a giant Catrina (the name given to the female skull) parade in the main roads of the city.

 Contrary to popular belief in some countries outside Mexico, Day of the Dead is a time of reflection as a celebration to honour loved ones, rather than partying or any Halloween-like traditions.

-Day of the Dead is one of Mexico's most beloved traditions and Mexicans are proud that it's acknowledged by the rest of the world!
+However, Day of the Dead is still of course one of Mexico's most beloved traditions and Mexicans are proud that it's acknowledged by the rest of the world!